Hyperthermophile

-A hyperthermophile is an organism that thrives in extremely hot environments—from 60 °C (140 °F) upwards.
+A hyperthermophile is an organism that thrives in extremely hot environments—from 60 °C (140 °F) upward.
 An optimal temperature for the existence of hyperthermophiles is often above 80 °C (176 °F).
 Hyperthermophiles are often within the domain Archaea, although some bacteria are also able to tolerate extreme temperatures.
 Some of these bacteria are able to live at temperatures greater than 100 °C, deep in the ocean where high pressures increase the boiling point of water.
 Many hyperthermophiles are also able to withstand other environmental extremes, such as high acidity or high radiation levels.
 Hyperthermophiles are a subset of extremophiles.
 Their existence may support the possibility of extraterrestrial life, showing that life can thrive in environmental extremes.

 History

 Hyperthermophiles isolated from hot springs in Yellowstone National Park were first reported by Thomas D. Brock in 1965.
 Since then, more than 70 species have been established.
 The most extreme hyperthermophiles live on the superheated walls of deep-sea hydrothermal vents, requiring temperatures of at least 90 °C for survival.